 How do they do it safely?
-They use a virtual machine which runs on their real computer, so when a scammer messes up their computer then restore the virtual machine snapshot and it is like nothing ever happened.
+They use a virtual machine that runs on their real computer, so when a scammer messes up their computer then restore the virtual machine snapshot and it is like nothing ever happened.
 They also use apps that let them switch their caller id number and VPN so they can get a hidden IP address.

-Some of the best scammer scammers out there are below, these are people who volunteer their time keep the scammers busy from getting real victims.
+Some of the best scammer scammers out there are below, these are people who volunteer their time to keep the scammers busy from getting real victims.

 MALCOLM MERLYN: https://www.youtube.com/channel/UC_b1…